 Note that all the beginner frames – while having comparable base stats like shields and health – are specialized in a certain area while lacking in another.
-The starting Warframes are not generally “worse” than the others you can build, but eventually will find yourself looking for a new role or style of play.
+Their stats are not the defining factor – their abilities are.
+With that said the starting Warframes are not generally “worse” than the others you can build, but eventually will find yourself looking for a new role or style of play.
 While it is possible to play all mission types with any Warframe you like, the given roles (and how well you fill them out) can greatly define the outcome of longer endgame-missions against durable enemies.
-To put it short: you should have a Warframe for every situation in your portfolio.
+To put it short: you should have a Warframe for every situation or mission-type in your portfolio.

 - Defensive / Tanky: Frost, Saryn, Rhino, Valkyr, Trinity, Chroma, Wukong, Inaros

-- Supportive / Allrounder: Banshee, Trinity, Nyx, Nekros, Mag, Vauban, Volt, Oberon, Limbo, Chroma, Nezha, Equinox
+- Supportive / Allrounder: Banshee, Trinity, Nyx, Nekros, Mag, Vauban, Volt, Oberon, Limbo, Chroma, Nezha, Equinox, Titania

-- Deceptive / Stealth / CC: Ash, Banshee, Loki, Nyx, Mirage, Ivara
+- Deceptive / Stealth / CC: Ash, Banshee, Loki, Nyx, Mirage, Ivara, Titania

 - Offensive / Caster / CC: Ember, Nekros, Nova, Nyx, Trinity; Vauban, Mirage, Excalibur, Equinox